zniptr/chartmind/README.md

 ## Features
 - Custom draw.io symbol library tailored for use with chartmind
 - Interpret flowcharts as executable workflows
-- Support for start, end, connection, decisions, custom and predefined actions symbols
+- Support for start, end, connection, decision, custom and predefined action symbols
 - Built-in validator for flowchart development

 ---